iainctduncan/learn-scheme-for-max/part_1.rst

   (append (list 1 2) (list 3 4) (list 5 6))
   s4m> (1 2 3 4 5 6)

-..
-LEFT OFF

-Note that if you call append with a final element that is *not* a list, you won't get an error.. but you also won't get a proper list.
-This is because the final item is a simple value and not a value/pointer pair.
+Note that if you call append with a final element that is *not* a list, you won't get an error... but you also won't get a proper list.
+This is because the final item is an atomic value instead of a value/pointer pair.

 .. code:: scm